Recovering from trauma and addiction is more than getting clean. You’ve got to face the reasons why.

 Why do addicts risk their lives on a daily basis “to escape reality”?
 Well, maybe people who ask this don’t have a reality they need to escape.
+It could be as simple as that.
+But, trauma and addiction are tied together.

 Over the years of going in and out of rehabs, hospitals, and prisons AND observing people who I found myself in the company of, there are two recurring themes: